mjordan/islandora_fetch_bags/README.md

 ## Development and feedback

 Bug reports, use cases and suggestions are welcome.
+So are plugins!
 If you want to open a pull request, please open an issue first.

 ## To do